Sambit-12/tanmaya191-SDLC_8_Thunderbirds/README.md

 #### Overcome - We all share our problem in team group.
 So, member who know the solution share with others.

+### Day 4

+#### Challenges Faced - Members of the group added some feautures and updated the Test plan and Contributors list.
+All the members had connect session with the mentor for the feedback and what changes or improvements need to be done before final submissions.

+#### Overcome - After got the feedback from the mentor we start working on it and improvements done before Day 5.

+### Day 5

+#### Challenges Faced - As we almost completed our project the only one thing is pending the working video of our project.

+#### Overcome - Day 5 is the final day of our project.
+All push there code in ripo and it is passing all the checks.
+We also made a working video of our project and have meeting with mentor to show the output our project.